jcollins-bioinformatics/cfdna-tools/README.md

  - ``plotly``
  - ``seaborn``
  - ``SQLAlchemy``*
 <br>

+Example datasets:
+> - <a href="">FTP download / AWS access from NCBI</a>
+  * Genome in a Bottle Consortium pilot genome reference standard NA12878
+  * <a href="">2016 12-platform highly orthogonally validated high-confidence region genotype determination for use as "gold standard" in benchmarking NGS error (i.e. false-positives rate, sensitivity/specificity, etc.)
+  *

 ## License

 NOT INTENDED FOR COMMERCIAL USE !

-® All rights reserved.
-Free to copy, modify, use for personal analysis/education, share with friends, but not patent, sell, distribute on large-scale, etc.
+<big>®</big> All rights reserved.
+Free to copy, modify, use for personal analysis/education, share with friends,
+but not patent, sell, distribute on large-scale, use for any commerical/for-profit purposes, etc.
 (see <a href="">my LICENSE</a>, <a href="">GATK LICENSE</a>, & <a href="">more</a>)

 <div align="center">